coulisse/spiderweb/README.md

 - **Languages:** This application is written in Python 3.11/flask,Javascript and HTML

 ___
-**DXSpider** is a great DX Cluster software that has a usefull telnet interface.
+**DXSpider** is a great DX Cluster software that has useful telnet interface.
 I wrote this application in order to add a web user interface to DXSpider and show the spots collected.
 The user could see 50 spots at time and filter them by band, spotter continent and spotted continent.

-For this application I've used:
+For this application, I've used:
 - **Bootstrap** for stylesheet CSS
 - **Apache ECharts** for managing charts
-- **qrz.com** For each callsing found you can click on lens and you'll see him on qrz.com
+- **qrz.com** For each callsing, found you can click on lens and you'll see him on qrz.com
-- **flag-icon-css** [https://github.com/lipis/flag-icon-css](https://github.com/lipis/flag-icon-css) I used it for show the country flags
+- **flag-icon-css** [https://github.com/lipis/flag-icon-css](https://github.com/lipis/flag-icon-css) I used it to show the country flags
 - **ng3k.com** [ng3k.com](http://ng3k.com/misc/adxo.html) I used to get information about "Announced Dx Operations".
 Thanks to Bill/NG3K !!!
-- **silso** [sidc.be/silso](https://sidc.be/silso/) used to show propagation trend in "Chart & stats" secion
+- **silso** [sidc.be/silso](https://sidc.be/silso/) used to show propagation trend in "Chart & stats" section

 You can find my web site at [https://www.iu1bow.it](https://www.i1bow.it)